 - Small business grants.
 This support is available to businesses that pay little or no business rates.
 This will provide a one-off grant of £10,000 to businesses to help meet their ongoing business costs.

 - Eligibility - Must be UK based and already receive the SBRR or RRR.

 - To access the grant.
 This scheme is closed.

 - Business rates support.

 - Retail, leisure and hospitality sectors - rates suspended for one year (until 31 March 2021).

 - Eligibility - Must be UK based.
 Properties to benefit include, shops, restaurants, cafes, drinking establishments, cinemas, live music venues, assembly and leisure, and hotels, guest and boarding and self-catering accommodation.

 - To access the scheme - you do not need to do anything.
-This will apply to your April 2020 council tax bill.
+It will automatically apply to your council tax bill.